Pick against the spread, over/under for Celtics vs. Heat Game 6 on Saturday

-The Eastern Conference Finals are not over yet as the Boston Celtics forced a Game 6 against the Miami Heat, with tip-off set for 8:30 p.m.
-ET on Saturday, May 27.
-The game will broadcast on TNT, as the Heat continue to knock on the door of an NBA Finals appearance with a 3-2 lead over the Celtics.
+The Eastern Conference Finals are not over yet as the Boston Celtics forced a Game 6 against the Miami Heat, with tipoff Saturday set for 8:30 p.m.
+ET.
+The game will air on TNT, as the Heat continue to knock on the door of an NBA Finals appearance with a 3-2 lead over the Celtics.

-For the Celtics, Malcolm Brogdon (forearm) is playing through a partially torn tendon in his right forearm, and he is currently listed as questionable for Game 6.
-For the Heat, Gabe Vincent (ankle) has been limited by a left ankle sprain, and after missing Game 5, is currently listed as questionable ahead of Saturday’s tip-off.
+For the Celtics, Malcolm Brogdon is playing through a partially torn tendon in his right forearm, and he is currently listed as questionable for Game 6.
+For the Heat, Gabe Vincent has been limited by a left ankle sprain and after missing Game 5, is currently listed as questionable ahead of Saturday’s contest.

-Over at DraftKings Sportsbook, the Celtics are 2.5-point favorites and -140 on the moneyline.
-The combined point total is set at 210.5.
+Over at DraftKings Sportsbook, the Celtics are 3-point favorites and -145 on the moneyline.
+Miami comes in at +125 on the moneyline.
+The total is set at 210.5.

 Celtics vs. Heat, 8:30 p.m.
 ET